“Give whatever you are doing and whoever you are with the gift of your attention.” Jim Rohn

 8. Keep a very simple workspace.
 The computer may have access to almost unlimited information and many, many tasks and emails.
 To not get dragged into the possible stress of that zoom out to the next level.
-To your work space that the computer is sitting in.
-Make it a simple and calming work space to make your mind more centered too and less susceptible to overwhelm, confusion and stress.
-Mine is for example just a black desk, my laptop, a few flowers, a glass of water and piece of paper where I write down my next task.
+To your workspace that the computer is sitting in.
+Make it a simple and calming workspace to make your mind more centered too and less susceptible to overwhelm, confusion, and stress.
+Mine is for example just a black desk, my laptop, a few flowers, a glass of water, and a piece of paper where I write down my next task.

 - What email newsletters in my inbox have I actually read and gotten something good out of in the past 30 days?